homedepot/flop/README.md

 ### Operating Systems Support
 flop was built to work on *nix and Windows systems.
-The behavior should be consistent across all platforms with the exception of permissions.  flop makes no guarantees related to permissions on Windows based systems so handle those yourself.
+The behavior should be consistent across all platforms with the exception of permissions.
+On Windows based systems flop makes no guarantees related to file permissions, ownership, timestamps, contexts, links, or extended attributes.
+These will need to be handled explicitly by the caller, if applicable, after copy operations are complete.

 ### Logging
 flop won't throw logs at you for no reason, but if you want to follow along with what's going on giving it a logger